AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/events.md

 If you would like to update your UI when a user logs in or out of your app in a different tab or window you can subscribe to the `ACCOUNT_ADDED` and `ACCOUNT_REMOVED` events.
 The payload will be the `AccountInfo` object that was added or removed.

 These events will not be emitted by default.
-In order to enable these events you must call the `addAccountStorageListener` API before registering your event callbacks:
+In order to enable these events you must call the `enableAccountStorageEvents` API before registering your event callbacks:

 ```javascript
 import { useEffect } from "react";